How to Create an Employee Engagement Survey for Non-Desk Workers

 Step 4: Implement Effective Communication Strategies for Your Employee Engagement Survey

 The difference between high and low survey participation often comes down to how you communicate.
-Understanding the various types of employee communication can help tailor your approach.
+Learning how to bridge communication gaps with your workforce can help tailor your approach to reach every worker effectively.

 Address Accessibility Barriers